-As a community built on Twain’s mastered sensationalism and satire, finding varied versions of history in Virginia City is more common than you might suspect.
-That’s why the Courthouse Slammer & County Museum should float to the top of every visitors list of to-dos… not only is it housed inside an actual piece of Comstock history, but it nails the rich history of Virginia City with admirable truth and detail.
+As a community built on Mark Twain’s mastered sensationalism and satire, finding varied versions of history in Virginia City is more common than you might suspect.
+That’s why the Courthouse Slammer & County Museum should float to the top of every visitor’s must-see list.
+Not only is it housed inside an actual piece of Comstock history, but it nails the rich history of Virginia City with admirable truth and detail.

 As the site of the largest silver strike in United States history, Virginia City drew the most qualified miners and the upper crust of society in one fell swoop.
 Almost overnight, Virginia City became the epicenter of power, influence, and opulence in the American West.
-Today, this two-tiered cellblock has been repurposed as a very well done museum, delivering reliable, detailed history of the greatest city the American West.
-Consider the Courthouse Slammer & County Museum the Alcatraz of Virginia City… but the cool-factor doesn’t stop with the bones of this architectural find.
+Today, this two-tiered cellblock has been repurposed into a fascinating museum, delivering reliable, detailed history.
+Consider the Courthouse Slammer & County Museum the Alcatraz of Virginia City—but the cool factor doesn’t stop with the bones of this architectural find.

 The Courthouse Slammer & County Museum is a stone’s throw from Historic C Street, housed inside the still-operating Storey County Courthouse.
 Swing those 10-foot-tall doors open and keep going as you pass the county assessor, Department of Motor Vehicles, judges’ chambers, and other clerical offices.
 The museum is located straight ahead inside the historic jail cellblock that served this 1875-era courthouse for decades.